kenBayama/AXAClim/README.md

         Joining all the resulting a dataFrame

-The result are stored in **the src/data/processed/exercice2 folder** in parquet format
+The result are stored in **the src/data/processed/exercice2 folder** in avro format

 -	Lauch **the third exercice** :